Sangli: Information

 are now emerging as satellite cities to the Sangli Metropolitan Area.
 Krishna Valley Wine Park is a leading wine park in India.
 Sangli is the world's leading global hub for Turmeric trade; hence, it is also known as the Yellow City of India.
 Sangli city is also emerging as the Chess City of India.
 Sangli city has significant political influence in Maharashtra.
 95% of Sangli city's population speaks Marathi language.

 Transportation

 Railway Station

-Sangli Railway Station is an important railway hub in Sangli City and the main station for Sangli district.
+Sangli Railway Station and Vishrambag railway station are the railwayconnection of Sangli City.
 Many long-route trains stop at Sangli city providing connectivity to important cities of India.
-Sangli city station is directly connected to important cities like:
+Sangli city station is directly connected to important cities.